Victor-Chimenti/filter_search_tool/README.md

 # Education Abroad Program Web Hosted Application
-A content type and filter/search application built to the specifications of the Seattle University Education Abroad Department.
+An application that displays, sorts, searches and filters programs for the Seattle University Education Abraod Department